 - 1 In the OpenGL Display, press the left mouse button down and move the mouse.
 Explore what happens.
-This is the rotation mode of the mouse and allows you to rotate the molecule around an axis parallel to the screen (Fig. 5(a)). - 2 If you hold down the right mouse button and repeat the previous step, the rotation will be done around an axis perpendicular to your screen (Fig. 5(b)) (For Mac users, the right ing the mouse button).
+This is the rotation mode of the mouse and allows you to rotate the molecule around an axis parallel to the screen (Fig. 5(a)). - 2 If you hold down the right mouse button and repeat the previous step, the rotation will be done around an axis perpendicular to your screen (Fig. 5(b)) (For Mac users, the right mouse button is equivalent to holding down the command key while pressing the mouse button).